What people need on Twitter is more education and less politics.

 Plants like blackthorn and hawthorn provide fantastic shelter for invertebrates, small mammals and birds.
 Hedges are handy corridors for wildlife too, and offer relative safety for animals while they move about.
-One of the issues exercising the conservation lobby at the moment is the fragmented nature of biodiversity hotspots, which need to be joined up.
+One of the issues exercising the conservation lobby at the moment is the fragmentation of good quality habitat, which need to be joined up.
 Hedges can be a pretty good way to do it, at least on a small scale.
 Animals don’t just use them as “wildways”, but also as navigation features.
-Bats use them to find their way across the landscape, for example, and bumblebees fly by them too.
+Bats use them to find their way across the landscape, for example, and bumblebees fly along them too.

 Starting a Hedge

 It couldn’t be easier to start a native hedge – after all, these are our British plants, so it should be easy to grow them!
-Before you start, prepare the ground by weeding or spraying off a strip about a metre wide.
-If you have livestock, thin about whether it would be best to wire the hedgeline before or after you plant your new whips.
+Before you start, prepare the ground by weeding a strip about a metre wide.
+If you have livestock, think about whether it would be best to wire the hedgeline before or after you plant your new whips.
 Don’t under-estimate the width your hedge will grow to.

 Find a good quality supplier of British plants.
 There are plenty online, but do look carefully – please source your plants from a British nursery.
-Some of the large scale hedge renovation over the last 20 years has used plants from all over Eastern and Western Europe.
-There are lots of reasons to use hedge plants with British provenance.
+Some of the large scale hedge renovation over the last 30 years has used plants from all over Eastern and Western Europe.
+There are lots of reasons to use hedge plants with British provenance, not least biosecurity.
 Some suppliers are either coy about provenance or infer it, so ask.

-Most woodland nurseries sell a “conservation hedge mix”, or “mixed traditional” or “country” hedge mix, which should be a good diverse default mix for the agnostic and will qualify for grants.
+Many woodland nurseries sell a “conservation hedge mix”, or “mixed traditional” or “country” hedge mix, which should be a good diverse default mix for the agnostic, and will qualify for grants.
 It’s suitable for a wide range of situations and soils and consists of species widespread across the UK.
-If there are species in it you don’t want or species you particularly do, the nursery will usually happily tweak it for you.
+If there are plants in it you don’t want or plants you particularly do, the nursery will usually happily tweak it for you.
 We don’t suggest using Blackthorn in a hedge next to a lawn, for example, because it suckers freely.
 On the other hand, you do want some suckering species, like dogwood and hazel, to help thicken up the hedge.
-Alternatively you might want a more formal single species look – a hawthorn hedge looks good, for example.
+You may also have a particular soil type or site which suits some species more than others.

 Most farmers buy the smallest size plant on offer, which is often 40-60cm.
-Unless your site is very exposed, personally I’d stretch to the next one up, say 60-90cm, which is the size we used in the picture.
+Unless your site is very exposed, personally I’d stretch to the next one up, 60-90cm, which is the size we used in the picture.
 They’re still pretty small whips, which are easily planted and quick to establish.
 There is no point buying anything bigger as you’ll end up with a hedge with no bottom.

 The whips will be bare root as they’re much easier to transport and will take much better than pot grown.
 They’re consequently delivered from November until the end of March while they are dormant.
 They should arrive in special packaging, so will sit in the shed/garage quite happily for several days.
 If you’re not planting them for a longer period, heel them in somewhere.

-First off, you MUST keep the base of your native hedge clear of weeds.
+First off, you MUST keep the base of your native hedge clear of weeds and grass.
 The whips don’t need to compete with perennial weeds while they are getting established.
-If you don’t use a mulch then you’ll have to weed or spray for a couple of years.
+If you don’t use a mulch then you’ll have to weed for a couple of years.
 WE don’t recommend using strips of plastic mulch as the voles love to hide under them and eat your new plants’ roots!

 Once established – after a couple of years – removed hedge guards and canes if you have used them.

 As time goes on the ideal way to ensure a perfect hedge is to lay it, but that’s often not practical.
 That’s a whole different blog anyway!
-Establish a trimming regime that impacts the least on local wildlife.
-The Single Payment scheme asks for hedge cutting to stop between 1st March and 31st July, but the optimum time to do it is January and February.
+Establish a trimming regime that impacts the least on local wildlife, though.
+The Single Payment scheme asks for hedge cutting to stop between 1st March and 31st July, but the optimal time to do it is January and February.
 That’s after the berries have been eaten but before birds start nesting.

 If you do need to take extreme action to get a mature hedge back under control, coppice it in sections, year by year, to minimize the impact on wildlife.
 Ideally, gap up a hedge while renovating it with locally sourced whips in keeping with the species you see around you.